entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 http://dangerousprototypes.com
 ```

-I haven't delve much in the different commands yet, but let's move on to something a bit more interesting: communicating with the device you are trying to audit/hack.
+I haven't delved much in the different commands yet, but let's move on to something a bit more interesting: communicating with the device you are trying to audit/hack.

 # Usage for UART